Skip to main content

 Webhook migration is the first concrete use of this model.

-• advanced SDK consumers can call sdk.getExtension('kl-webhooks-plugin'),
+• advanced SDK consumers can call sdk.getExtension('kl-plugin-webhook'),

 • and the long-lived sdk.listWebhooks(), sdk.createWebhook(), sdk.updateWebhook(), and sdk.deleteWebhook() methods remain compatibility shims so existing callers do not need to migrate immediately.